jcberthon/unifi-docker/README.md

 > **WARNING**: in order to guarantee stability of the UID and GID.
 We are now creating a `unifi` dedicated user which will always have the UID 750 and its main group is also called `unifi` and has GID 750.
 When updating you will need to perform a change of ownership on your volumes (`chmod -R 750:750 ...`).
+This feature is compatible with the up-coming UniFi Controller 5.6 which supports a similar feature.

 This project container image can be pulled from:
 * [Docker Hub](https://hub.docker.com/r/jcberthon/unifi/): e.g. `docker pull jcberthon/unifi:stable`